jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We humans can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
 But, it's not our genes that change when learning a adaptation like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.

-Anyone with enough patience can learn any tool and evolve their skillset.
+Most anyone with enough patience can learn any tool and evolve their skillset.

 We are still biological lifeforms, but because we invent new tools, we facilitate Life's evolution with technology instead of biology.
 There is effectively no difference.
 Life wants adaptations that consistently collect energy, adapt, and procreate.
 Life doesn't care about the material composition anymore than a composer or audience cares what gender the orchastra is.